 Over recent years Spectra has firmly put in place a raft of initiatives and procedures designed at reducing the company’s carbon footprint.

 For example, Spectra has achieved ISO 14001, a globally recognised sign of commitment to the preservation of the environment.
-Obtaining certification proves that the firm meets the high standards set out by the International Standards Organisation (ISO) to protect the environment.
+Obtaining certification proves that the firm meets the high standards set out by the International Organisation for Standardisation (ISO) to protect the environment.

 Spectra is also a fully signed-up member of Operation Clean Sweep, an environmental commitment organised by The British Plastics Federation (BPF).
 The scheme strives to minimise plastic pellets getting into waterways, rivers or seas.